 We carefully selected these lotteries to ensure considerable variation in prizes and probabilities, to facilitate identification of the full structural model.
-Over all batteries there are 90 distinct prizes and 16 distinct probabilities, with their distribution shown in Appendix A. At the individual subject level the number of distinct prizes is either 37 or 26, and the number of distinct probabilities is either 16 or 12.
+Over all batteries there are 90 distinct prizes and 16 distinct probabilities.
+At the individual subject level the number of distinct prizes is either 37 or 26, and the number of distinct probabilities is either 16 or 12.

 Apart from the tests of supposition R, these choices themselves are not the direct basis for our evaluation of the payoff calibration paradoxes.
 Combined with the wealth data for each subject, these choices allow us to estimate the risk preferences implied by EUT and RDU models, and those estimates are then used to evaluate the paradoxes with counterfactual lottery choices.
-The many variations in wealth, lottery payoffs and lottery probabilities implied by our design allows us to identify all the required theory parameters.
+The many variations in wealth, lottery payoffs and lottery probabilities implied by our design allow us to